HunterECampbell/dotfiles/README.md

 1. Go to Foundry's [Install](https://foundryvtt.com/article/installation/) page
 1. Follow their instructions

+### Setup Port Forwarding

+When running a game, the server address needs to be port forwarded.

+### No IP

+When setting up a live server, it uses your machine's IP Address.
+We want to hide this IP so they don't access our IP directly.
+You can setup a hidden IP via [No IP](https://www.noip.com/login).

 ## 6. GitHub CLI Setup

 For seamless interaction with GitHub from your terminal (e.g., `git push`, `git pull` without password prompts), it's highly recommended to set up `github-cli` (`gh`).